overwolf/overwolf.github.io/docs/start/sdk-introduction.md

 2. HTML / javascript source files.
 More info [here](#html-js-source-files).
 3. Visuals and images associated with the app, such as icons and buttons.
 More info [here](#assets).

-:::Important
-**Only JS frameworks are supported**, for example vue.js, angular.js, react, backbone.js, and similar ones.
-However, full-blown desktop application solutions such as NW.js, electron.js, AppJS and similar ones are not.
+:::important Only JS frameworks are supported
+For example vue.js, angular.js, react, backbone.js, and similar ones.
+However, full-blown desktop application solutions such as electron.js, AppJS and similar ones are not.
 :::

 To build Overwolf apps, you first need to download the Overwolf client.
 You can find the latest version [Here](https://download.overwolf.com/install/Download?Name=Game+Summary&ExtensionId=flkgdpkkjcoapbgmgpidhepajgkhckpgpibmlclb&Channel=developers).